Marcopolo1975/Alpine-Hiking-Club/README.md

 # ALPINE HIKING CLUB

-This website is a site where the hikers and outdoor actvists can find everything they desire.
-As the people of Europe are found of outdoor activities, this site atracts the wast majority of people hikers and trackers can join here to meet other people with same interests and hobbies.
-Theis site provides very easy excess to the traning sessions and planning sessions. website provides opportunities to hobbyists to fulfill there desires.
+This website is a site where the hikers and outdoor activists can find everything they desire.
+As the people of Europe are found of outdoor activities, this site attracts the wast majority of people hikers and trackers can join here to meet other people with same interests and hobbies.
+This site provides very easy excess to the training sessions and planning sessions. website provides opportunities to hobbyists to fulfill there desires.
 Site provides information about popular hiking and tracking locations of the Europe.

 The goal of this website is to keep people physically and mentally fit .
-To motivate people for such interesting and adventures hobbies like hiking and tracking. over Goal is to provide people very easy access to these wonderful hobies.
+To motivate people for such interesting and adventures hobbies like hiking and tracking. over Goal is to provide people very easy access to these wonderful hobbies.
 We wish to be helpful is this way, building a healthy and positive society.

 ![Responsice Mockup](assets/Docs/responsiveness.webp)